Optimal Execution and Macroscopic Market Making: Appendix: Proofs in Section

 \begin{proof} In view of objective functionals, the addition of diffusion terms invites an extra term that is indifferent to the strategies.
 Combined with the fact that diffusion terms are not controlled, the Hamiltonian of each agent remains the same.
-The proof basically follows the line of Theorem \ref{paper 3 big maximum principle}, while the only difference lies in the new function $(\zeta^i)_{i=1}^N$.
-Let the strategy profile $\big( \hat{\boldsymbol{v}}^\e, (\hat{\boldsymbol{\delta}}^j)_{j = 1}^N \big)$ be a Nash equilibrium.
-Given the trading profile $\hat{\boldsymbol{v}}^\e$, the Hamiltonian of market maker $(i, \m)$ reads
+The proof basically follows the line of Theorem \ref{paper 3 big maximum principle}, while the only difference lies in the new function $(\zeta^i)_{i}$.